Jakhongir0103/VLM-R1/README.md

 pixi install
 ```
 You can enter it with `pixi shell` or always prepend `pixi run` to your commands.

-## Option 2: Venv
-1. Start an interactive job on scitas.
-2. Create a python virtual environment.
-3. run `bash setup.sh` to install the dependencies.

-2 and 3 are done only once.
-The next time we submit a job, we can just activate the virtual environment that has already be created with all the dependencies (`source <venv_name>bin/activate`)

 # Running on Izar
 For a 3 hour session with 32GB of memory and one GPU, run the following command: